-There are also a variety of ad networks you can choose from, like Google Ads or Microsoft Advertising.
+You can also choose from various ad networks, like Google Ads or Microsoft Advertising.
 Social media platforms like YouTube, Facebook, and LinkedIn also offer ad networks, as do Instagram and Twitter.
 Your choice of networks will ultimately reflect your target audience and campaign goals.
-Each of these networks requires you to understand its unique strategy and how it relates to your campaign.
+Each network requires you to understand its unique strategy and how it relates to your campaign.
 Each also has different costs and bid optimization strategies.

 The most popular network because of the billions of searches in the Google search engine.
 Google Ads display on more than 2 million websites and 650,000 apps.
 That lets you go wherever your audience might be.
 Depending on your industry, you may find Google Ads to have higher CPCs on your keyword searches.
-If so, consider another platform.
+If so, you may want to consider another platform.

 Another behemoth in PPC advertising, this search network gets 12.2 million searches monthly.
-It also makes transferring your Google Ads campaign simple, so it is very attractive if you're looking to move.
+It also simplifies transferring your Google Ads campaign, making it very attractive if you want to move.
 However, it's better to avoid repeating your Google presentation exactly.
 Some adjustments will need to be made in your budget, matches, and any ad extensions you want to add.
 Microsoft serves Yahoo search traffic only.
 It can power different digital assistant voice searches and target your searchers using LinkedIn profile data, including company, job function, and industry.

-In other words, if you're looking to reach currently employed Chief Compliance Officers in financial services, Microsoft can use LinkedIn data to find them for you.
-Only Microsoft (and, obviously, LinkedIn) have access to this data.
+In other words, if you're looking to reach currently employed Chief Compliance Officers in financial services, Microsoft can use LinkedIn data to find them.
+Only Microsoft (and LinkedIn) have access to this data.
 Its native content placement sites include Outlook and Edge.
 The cost relies on the competition and the ad quality.

-Facebook continues to be the top social network, with some 2.6 billion using it every month.
+Facebook continues to be the top social network, with some 2.6 billion monthly users.
 And it has the advantage of not sending personal user data to foreign governments.
-Facebook allows extremely focused target ads based on its analysis of demographics, interests, and other user factors.
+Facebook allows extremely focused target ads based on demographics, interests, and other user factors analysis.

-Furthermore, Facebook retargets by focusing on user activity both on Facebook and through your own Facebook pixel data and your uploaded prospect lists.
+Furthermore, Facebook retargets by focusing on user activity on Facebook and through your pixel data and uploaded prospect lists.
 Facebook can place ads on Facebook, obviously, but also on Instagram, Messenger, and Audience Network.
 Facebook supports various formats, including video, single images, carousels, and slideshows.
 Costs are charged per the desired result based on your bid, estimated activity, and the quality of your ads.

 Building Your PPC Campaign

 Fortunately, for those of you just beginning PPC advertising, help is available.
-HubSpot, for example, offers tools for building your campaign, including templates, guides, and planners.
+HubSpot Marketing tools, for example, allow building your campaign, including templates, guides, and planners.
 You can even download a free Google Ads PPC kit from HubSpot.

 HubSpot is one of many options, of course.
-Adobe and Salesforce offer alternatives to HubSpot marketing, as does Sage CRM.
+Adobe and Salesforce offer alternatives to HubSpot Marketing Hub, as does Sage CRM.
 Each of these vendors features different advantages and disadvantages.
-You will need to develop your PPC campaign goals before analyzing and selecting a program that will work for you.
+You must develop your PPC campaign goals before analyzing and selecting a program that will work for you.